-Outcome: Zulresso will be a medical benefit and should not be added to the pharmacy formularies.
+Outcome: Zulresso will be a medical benefit.
 Prior authorization with the following criteria will apply:

-- Prescribed by (or in consultation with) a psychiatrist AND - Medical record documentation of age greater than or equal to 18 years AND - Medical record documentation of a diagnosis postpartum depression (PPD) as defined by ALL of the following: - Patient experiencing a major depressive episode AND
+- Prescribed by (or in consultation with) a psychiatrist AND - Medical record documentation of age greater than or equal to 18 years AND - Medical record documentation of a diagnosis postpartum depression (PPD) as defined by ALL of the following: - o Patient experiencing a major depressive episode AND - o Patient experienced onset of symptoms within the third trimester or within 4 weeks of delivery

-- Patient experienced onset of symptoms within the third trimester or within 4 weeks of delivery AND - Medical record documentation that patient is less than or equal to 6 months postpartum AND - Medical record documentation that current depressive episode is moderate to severe based on a standardized and validated questionnaire/scale (e.g. a score of greater than 10 on the Patient Health Questionnaire (PHQ-9), a score of greater than 20 on the Hamilton Depression Rating Scale (HAM-D), etc.)
+- Medical record documentation that patient is less than or equal to 6 months postpartum AND - Medical record documentation that current depressive episode is moderate to severe based on a standardized and validated questionnaire/scale (e.g. a score of greater than 10 on the Patient Health Questionnaire (PHQ-9), a score of greater than 20 on the Hamilton Depression Rating Scale (HAM-D), etc.)